Law and Ethics

 All disputes are initially handled by a DMAR Ombudsman.

-Mediation is a form of facilitated negotiation in which an impartial third party attempts to help disputing parties reach a mutually-satisfactory solution to their problems.
+Mediation is a form of facilitated negotiation in which an impartial third party attempts to help to dispute parties reach a mutually satisfactory solution to their problems.
 DMAR is happy to offer our members the opportunity to use mediation to resolve conflicts, and we ensure that the process is fair, flexible and confidential.
+Additionally, DMAR is now offering in house buyer-seller dispute resolution services for your clients.

 There are numerous benefits to choosing mediation.
 Because the mediation process is collaborative, not adversarial, it can help resolve issues while preserving positive relationships between all parties.
 Additionally, mediation often takes far less time and money than formal litigation.